damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 ## Autocompletion for Git commands

-You may also find useful the [completion scripts] that are also in the same directory and will provide Git completion for `bash`, `tcsh` and `zsh`.
+You may also find it useful to use the [completion scripts] that provide Git completion for `bash`, `tcsh` and `zsh`.
 Again, follow the instructions inside the scripts to learn how to install them.
-Once done, try them out by typing `git` in your terminal followed by <kbd>Tab</kbd>+
-<kbd>Tab</kbd>, and see the magic happening.
+Once done, try them out by typing `git` in your terminal followed by <kbd>Tab</kbd>+ <kbd>Tab</kbd>, and see the magic happening.

 ![It's a kind of magic](https://media.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)